 Permits and notifications - Emergency work

-Emergency work can only be performed in exceptional circumstances as specified in the Finnish Working Hours Act.
-Employers who need their staff to perform emergency work must immediately notify their local occupational safety and health authority of the reason for the emergency work, its scope and estimated duration in writing.
+Emergency work can only be performed in exceptional circumstances as specified in the Working Hours Act.
+Employers who need their staff to perform emergency work must promptly notify their local occupational safety and health authority of the reason for the emergency work, its scope and estimated duration in writing.

 Circumstances in which emergency work can be performed

-Emergency work refers to employees’ regular working hours being extended in order to urgently attend to an unexpected event that interferes or seriously threatens to interfere with normal operations or poses a threat to life, health or property.
-In order to satisfy the legal definition of emergency work, both criteria, i.e. the materialisation of an unexpected event and its interference with normal operations or posing a threat to life, health or property, must be met simultaneously.
-If the criteria are satisfied, employees’ regular working hours can be extended by however much is necessary, albeit for no longer than a period of two weeks.
+Emergency work refers to employees’ regular working hours being extended in order to urgently attend to an unexpected event that interferes or seriously threatens to interfere with normal operations or poses a threat to life, health, property or the environment.
+In order to satisfy the legal definition of emergency work, both criteria, i.e. the materialisation of an unexpected event and its interference with normal operations or posing a threat to life, health, property or the environment, must be met simultaneously.
+If the criteria are satisfied, employees’ regular working hours can be extended by however much is necessary but no longer than for a period of two weeks.

 Restrictions and exceptions in the context of emergency work

 Employees’ working hours can be extended in order to perform emergency work without their consent.
 Children under the age of 15 cannot be ordered to perform emergency work, and children aged 15 and over can only be used if no employees aged 18 and over are available.